natashaclerkin/bia-MS3/README.md

 ## Goals

 ### External user’s goal:
 - Locate: To easily find inspiration for a future meal or locate a specific recipe based on a past meal or from a personal wishlist.
-To find recipes from other members by: meal type, by specific ingredients and by dietary requirement.
+To find recipes from other members by meal type, by specific ingredients and by dietary requirement.
 - Share: To share knowledge from a homemade recipe or a successful recipe used in the past.
 To share by adding recipes to the community and providing details by ingredients, cook & prep time, dietary requirements relevant to the recipes and being able to edit and delete them when I no longer want to share with the community.
-- Create: To create a list of recipes and store as a customised online cookback to refer back to in the future.
+- Create: To create a list of recipes and store it as a customised online cookbook to refer back to in the future.

 ### Site owner's goal:
 - Provide a simple, easy to use online cookbook and space where food-lovers can find and share recipes using Irish ingredients with the community.
-- Promote homegrown irish food producers online.
+- Promote homegrown Irish food producers online.
 - Provide an enjoyable experience for users to encourage them to return to the site by featuring intuitive prompts and witty Irish banter through the content.
 - To benefit from the collection of the recipes in the community to operate as a content incubator for the website.
 - Earn revenue through affiliate marketing by directing potential customers towards featured food producers websites.